nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 Why?
 We’ll see in the next article.

+## Metacognition

+Ask yourself the following questions again.
+What are your answers?

+* Why do you need to know this?

+* What does it mean to 'do better' in software development?

+* What is the connection between mathematics and computer science?

 ## What is Big O Notation?

 Big O notation is not a big deal.
 It’s very easy to understand and you don’t need to be a math whiz to do so.
-In this tutorial, you learned the fundamentals of Big O notation, as well as constant and linear time complexity with examples in JavaScript.
+In this tutorial, you learned the fundamentals of Big O notation, as well as constant time complexity with examples in JavaScript.
 Join us for part two of this series [Big O & Linear Time Complexity](https://jarednielsen.com/big-o-linear-time-complexity).

----

-_Note: Amazon links are affiliate._